dBlueG/mankey_stats/README.md

 Name: var_A, dtype: int64
 ```

-[Documentation] Generated through sphinx and available in the HTMLDocumentation zip file.
+* Documentation Generated through sphinx and available in the html_documentation zip file

 ### Documentation

-mankey-stats documentation is built using [Sphinx](https://www.sphinx-doc.org) and is hosted on [Read the Docs](https://readthedocs.org/).
+mankey-stats documentation is built using [Sphinx](https://www.sphinx-doc.org) and is hosted on [Read the Docs](https://readthedocs.org/) - although we recommend html_documentation zip file while we fix some integrations issues :D.

 You can re-build the docs using `build html`